Denied, Delayed, Discriminated: My Mother’s Healthcare Experience as a Person with BlindnessPublished on

 The reality is far from ADA compliant.

-During this time, a person from human resources for the hospital contacted me.
+During this time, a person from the hospital’s human resources department contacted me.
 She was the only person familiar with ADA accessibility and wanted to answer some of my questions.
 She assured me that servicing people with disabilities is a priority, but there are admittedly a lot of problems.

-Then, the representative surprised me, she opened up about the reality regarding the delays to ADA compliance, to my astonishment it wasn’t cost prohibitive, it was the implementation process.
+Then, the representative surprised me.
+She opened up about the reality of ADA compliance delays and, to my astonishment, it was not cost-related, it was the implementation process.

-Despite 27 years of The Americans with Disabilities Act, in helping my mother at the hospital, it seemed to me like not a lot of progress had been made.
+Despite 27 years of the Americans with Disabilities Act, it seemed to me like the hospital made very little progress.